rzuehlsd/OTA-Template/README.md

-# OTA Update System for ESP8266
+# OTA Update System for ESP8266, ESP32-C3, ESP32-S3

-This project provides a complete solution for **Over-the-Air (OTA) firmware updates** for ESP8266 devices, including a web-based configuration interface and a Node.js OTA server.
+This project provides a complete solution for **Over-the-Air (OTA) firmware updates** for ESP8266/ESP32C3/ESP32S3 devices, including a web-based configuration interface and a Node.js OTA server.
+The Web Server provides a user hook for easy custom extensions to the server, e.g. for additional configurations.

+REMARK:  The framework should also fit other ESP32 variants, but has only been tested for the chip versions above.

 ---